torproject/sbws/README.md

 [![Build Status](https://travis-ci.org/pastly/simple-bw-scanner.svg?branch=master)](https://travis-ci.org/pastly/simple-bw-scanner)

+`simple-bw-scanner` (also called `sbws`) is a Tor bandwidth scanner that produces bandwidth measurements files to be used by Directory Authorities.

 It doesn't get simpler than this, folks.

 The scanner builds two hop circuits consisting of the relay being measured and